-Photo3: One of the 15 primary schools constructed by the company for employees and surrounding communities children of school going age to prevent child labor suppliers to ensure a similar commitment to corporate citizenship principles.

-As part of good governance, we encouraged our suppliers to work towards the same corporate citizenship standards as our own business.
+Photo3: One of the 15 primary schools constructed by the company for employees and surrounding communities' children of school going age As part of good governance, we encouraged our suppliers to work towards the corporate same citizenship standards as our own business.
 All major suppliers confirmed that they operated environmental, business ethics and health and safety policies and operated a system of performance monitoring to ensure continuous improvement.
-In the coming years we will be working with smaller
+In the coming years we will be working with smaller suppliers to ensure a similar commitment to corporate citizenship principles.